In Your House 4: Event

-In the third match of the night the reigning WWF Tag Team Champions The Smoking Gunns (Billy Gunn and Bart Gunn) successfully defended the championship against the team of The 1-2-3 Kid and Razor Ramon when the Kid and Ramon were not able to work together as a cohesive unit.
-Following the match the 1-2-3 Kid turned on his partner, finally taking the next step in the storyline between the two.
+In the third match of the night, the reigning WWF Tag Team Champions The Smoking Gunns (Billy Gunn and Bart Gunn) successfully defended the championship against the team of The 1-2-3 Kid, and Razor Ramon when the Kid and Ramon were not able to work together as a cohesive unit.
+Following the match, the 1-2-3 Kid turned on his partner, finally taking the next step in the storyline between the two.
 The fourth match of the night was the debut of Goldust (Dustin Rhodes) in the WWF and the first time the audience saw the character live and not via pre-taped segments.
 On this night, Goldust defeated Marty Jannetty.
 The sixth match was supposed to feature Shawn Michaels defending the Intercontinental championship against Dean Douglas, but when Michaels was unable to compete, Douglas was awarded the championship by forfeit.
-Gorilla Monsoon the then interim WWF President announced that while he won the championship without a match he would have to defend the championship in a surprise match against Razor Ramon.
+Gorilla Monsoon, then interim WWF President, announced that while he won the championship without a match he would have to defend the championship in a surprise match against Razor Ramon.
 Playing up the storyline that Dean Douglas was not prepared for Razor Ramon, Ramon defeated Douglas to win the championship, making Douglas the shortest reigning Intercontinental champion, with his reign only lasting the length of the match.
 Bret Hart joined the commentary team for the main event between Diesel and the British Bulldog to push the fact that Bret Hart was next in line for the championship.
-In the end Bret Hart ended up hitting the British Bulldog, causing the champion to be disqualified, losing the match but not the title.
-Afterwards Diesel attacked Bret in retaliation for costing Diesel the match.
+In the end, Bret Hart ended up hitting the British Bulldog, causing the champion to be disqualified, losing the match but not the title.
+Afterward, Diesel attacked Bret in retaliation for costing Diesel the match.